Atlanta Forklift Accident Lawyer

 - Look into the company’s background for similar accidents and workers’ compensation cases.

 - Consult with forklift manufacturers and other experts.

 - Assist you in filing a claim for workers’ compensation if your employer is a subscriber

 - Represent you on appeal if the insurance company denies your claim or the offer is insufficient

 - Help you file a lawsuit against any third party whose negligence caused your accident

-Hasner Law, PC, won’t let your employer or a third party get away with the harm you’ve suffered.
-Contact us to discuss your case with one of our forklift accident attorneys in Atlanta today.
+Hasner Law PC won’t let your employer or a third party get away with the harm you’ve suffered.
+Contact us to discuss your case with one of our workers’ compensation lawyers in Atlanta today.

 Forklift Safety Statistics